bexxo01/DiscordPresenceGUI/README.md

 Feel free to open issues or pull requests!
 This project is a work in progress—any help improving stability, fixing bugs, or adding features is welcome.

 ---

+## Disclaimer:
+README was written by AI cause i'm lazy :)

 ## License